PyNoki/NewWorld-Auto-Fisher/README.txt

-You will need to install a few packages for this one
+You will need to change your fishing cast key to "-"

+--Packages you will need--
 pip install pynput
 pip install PyAutoGUI